Tuesday, April 2, 2024

 The next day, Ted, summering on Peaks Island in Casco Bay (Portland); boarded the ferry

-then board a Biddeford and Saco Bus RR bus for Five Points, then walked to
+then board a Biddeford and Saco Bus RR bus for Five Points, then he walked to

 Granite Street Extension and continued walking about four miles along the former